RedDeadDepresso/BAAuto/README.md

 Feel free to do whatever you want with it, I do not mind.
 * I am sorry if it does not follow best practices sometimes since this is my first project I tried to minimise modification to the original script.
 * If you'd like to create new assets you can check [this guide](https://github.com/Egoistically/ALAuto/wiki/Creating-new-assets-for-bot).
 * The GUI was inspired by [MaaAssistantArknights](https://github.com/MaaAssistantArknights/MaaAssistantArknights) and [Alas](https://github.com/LmeSzinc/AzurLaneAutoScript).
+It is just an interface to modify config.json and display script.py output.

 ## Changes Made
 * Changed resolution from 1920x1080 to 1280x720.